pgunnink/process_kascade/README.md

 This is a git repository which contains code to work with the Kascade data.
-Installation is simple
+Installation is simple:

 ``git clone https://github.com/pgunnink/process_kascade``